Music Imposter Game Words โ 40 Words with Meanings

 How to use this list

 Show one word to everyone except the faker.
-Each player gives a one-word clue in turn; after a few rounds, vote on who's bluffing.
+Each player gives a one-word clue every round; after a few rounds, vote on who's bluffing.
 Full rules: how to play.
 Browse other themes on the complete word list.